YueLin301/yuelin301.github.io/_posts/Interdisciplinarity/Economics & Game Theory/2023-06-01-Information-Design.md

    - Given a sent $\sigma$, its posterior belief is $\mu(\cdot\mid \sigma)$.
    - Then it chooses $a^{\*}(\sigma) = a^{\*}(\mu(\cdot\mid\sigma)) = \arg\max_{a}\mathbb{E}_{s\sim\mu(\cdot\mid\sigma)}\left[r^j(s,a)\right]$.
    - The mapping from signals to posterior beliefs is **many-to-one**: All the $\sigma$ that induce the same posterior belief $\mu(\cdot\mid \sigma)$, the receiver will behave the same way (thus the payoffs of both agents).

+> "Making decisions based on the posterior beliefs" are always better than "making decisions based on the prior belief."
+Actually, the receiver's action policy is the Bayesian decision rule.
+Regarding Bayesian decision theory, [these slides](https://cse.buffalo.edu/~jcorso/t/CSE555/files/lecture_bayesiandecision.pdf) provide a very thorough introduction.
+{: .prompt-info }

 - The distribution of posterior beliefs $\tau$
    - **Every sent signal induces a specific posterior belief**: Given a committed signaling scheme $\varphi$ and a sent signal $\sigma$, the receiver's posterior belief is $\mu(\cdot\mid\sigma)$.
 Calculated as $\mu(s_i \mid\sigma) = \frac{\mu_0(s_i)\cdot \varphi(\sigma\mid s_i)}{\sum\limits_{s_j}\mu_0(s_j)\cdot \varphi(\sigma\mid s_j)}$.
    - Again: The mapping from signals to posterior beliefs is **many-to-one**.